 “The true secret to any success in filmmaking is hard work, and Wheaton ingrained that.
 I learned so many different things from not just filmmaking but also other programs.
 You need to learn mathematics to know how to do a budget.
 You need to have a liberal arts education.
 Learning history in general helps you understand what you know and what you don’t.
 Every small piece of different courses throughout my time at Wheaton has helped shape my career,” he said.

 Beyond the audience of HBO subscribers who had the first access to “True Justice: Bryan Stevenson’s Fight For Equality,” the film has reached more than 40,000 students with screenings and a discussion guide, courtesy of the Kunhardt Film Foundation, the company’s nonprofit.
-The film foundation also has made the documentary available for viewing for free to all audiences.

 “I hope a lot of different people watch this film.
 I hope a large portion of white students and people watch this film and, hopefully, have a self-reckoning,” Kunhardt said.
 “Growing up in New York as a white male, I had a very privileged upbringing and I didn’t know a lot of things.
 I think it is important for people to watch this film and have very hard conversations, which is what we’ve been trying to do. … It’s one of those films that you can’t watch and not get angry, upset and want to get out there and make a difference.
 I think this film truly will make a difference.”